hongzhonglu/vivarium/doc/getting_started.rst

    .. note:: You can run the analysis script while the simulation is
        still running too.

-First, notice how many folders are in the analysis output.
+First, notice the folders in the analysis output.
 Each folder is a cell, so since the cells divided, we have a lot of them!
 If you take a look at ``snap_out.png``, you should see rows of plots like this:

 .. image:: ./_static/growth_division_snap_out_crop.png
     :width: 100%
     :alt: A row of 6 plots showing the simulated colony over time.
-        Glucose concentrations are shown depleting around the cells, and the colony is growing as the cells multiply.
+        Glucose concentrations decrease around the cells, and the colony grows as the cells multiply.

 Running Experiments
 -------------------

 With Shepherd, you can also run experiments that pre-define the environment and cell types.
-For example, let's see how we could have run a simulation of growing and dividing cells like above more easily:
+For example, let's see how we could have run a simulation of growing and dividing cells like above with less work:

 #.
 First, start Zookeeper, Kafka, and MongoDB as we discussed above in
    :ref:`getting-started-how-to-run-agents`.